|

 Right now we journey in life motivated by the will to live fuller lives.
 Our motivations in life determine the direction of

 our journey and how we can overcome obstacles along the way.
+ONE With the resolved

 to sojourn with God in life, we make necessary preparations for the journey.
 In the Exodus experience, Israel with the able leadership of Moses,